 First, you need some money.
 Tesoro is reticent about actual figures, finally conceding that you should probably ante up a 5-figure sum.
 Fifty-thousand?
 “I would say, yes,” he says.

 You need a dynamite recipe, of course.
-Before they went all in on their new venture, the Tesoros did a couple of batches of sauce in their own kitchen in Pittsfield, Massachusetts, in the Berkshires, and passed out jars of the stuff to friends and relatives.
+Before they went all in on their new venture, the Tesoros did a couple of batches of sauce in their kitchen in Pittsfield, Massachusetts, in the Berkshires, and passed out jars of the stuff to friends and relatives.
 The response was universally positive.
-Then Michael did a survey of what was out there.
+Then Michael surveyed what was out there.
 Who would be their competitors on store shelves?

 “None of them said homemade on the label,” Tesoro says.
 “None of them tasted like it.”